 Review of the Scheme for Establishment of Community Councils

-Our current Scheme for the Establishment of Community Councils in Argyll and Bute came into effect on 26 April 2018.
-It was amended on 22 February 2022 to include provision for remote and/or hybrid meetings.
-A quadrennial review is now underway to shape the governance framework for the next 4 year term.
+Our current Scheme for the Establishment of Community Councils in Argyll and Bute came into effect on 20 October 2022 following a period of review.
 The Notice of Review and associated documents can be viewed via our review page and information about community council elections can be found on our elections page.

 Representation and elections